-Portsmouth City Council’s commitments to building resilience to climate change are described in the policy below.
+Portsmouth City Council’s commitments to building resilience to climate change are described in this policy.
 You can also read the council guidelines for all services and service delivery about how to build resilience to climate change into their plans.

 Protecting vulnerable residents against the impacts of climate change